pfwd/talk-docker-for-wordpress-developers/src/slides.md

 - Each container has a single responsibility
 - Each container can be duplicated
 ---

+# What does this mean for WordPress?

+---

+### The components of WordPress can be split into multiple containers

+---

+- Database
+- Webserver
+- PHP
+- Logging
+- Cron jobs
+- Misc

+---
+# Each component can be
+- Scaled
+- Replicated
+- Duplicated
+- Monitored

+---

 # Docker has 3 parts

 1) The client